|National Constitution and Bylaws|

-The American Legion Department of Minnesota is committed to the health and welfare of our Minnesota Veterans and their families.
+The Minnesota American Legion Foundation is committed to the health and welfare of our Minnesota Veterans and their families.
 Out of the desire to serve, the Minnesota American Legion Foundation established this program as a form of direct aid to Veterans, deployed service members families and surviving children to help sustain a quality of life so deserved.

-Through VAF, a Post can call upon the Department of Minnesota Foundation for cash assistance to help maintain the basic needs of a Veteran, Deployed Serviceman’s family, or to assist surviving minor children, (applicant), of eligible Veterans.
+Through MVAF, a Post can call upon the Minnesota American Legion Foundation for cash assistance to help maintain the basic needs of a Veteran, Deployed Serviceman’s family, or to assist surviving minor children, (applicant), of eligible Veterans.
 Non-repayable grants are awarded to eligible applicants over a temporary period when it is determined that they are in need of assistance.
 The purpose of the grant awarded is to maintain a stable environment for the applicant by helping the applicant meet the costs of shelter, food, utilities, transportation, and medical expenses.

 There are two types of grants, Maintenance and Health grants.

 Maintenance: This grant may be used to assist with the basic need expenses such as; shelter, utilities, and transportation.
 Maintenance grants cannot be used for previously incurred debt, except to prevent disconnection of utilities, eviction or foreclosure and the inability to get to their place of employment.